What is an HOA and How Do They Work?

 2. What does an HOA cover?

-HOA fees typically cover all of the maintenance that comes up while living in the neighborhood.
-An HOA fee would usually cover any common areas, elevators, lobbies, landscaping, patios, decks, tennis courts, and swimming pools.
+HOA fees typically cover all of the maintenance while living in the neighborhood.
+An HOA fee usually covers common areas, elevators, lobbies, landscaping, patios, decks, tennis courts, and swimming pools.

 3. Are HOA fees tax deductible?

 If your home is your primary residence, HOA fees are not tax-deductible.
-If the property is used as a rental home, you can deduct the HOA fees.
+You can deduct the HOA fees if the property is used as a rental home.

 4. Is it worth it to be in an HOA?